Areostationary Satellite Station Keeping Via a Natural Motion Trajectory and Predictive Control: Dynamics of a Perturbed Areostationary Satellite

 The most significant perturbation experienced by areostationary satellites is caused by Mars' nonuniform gravitational potential.
 The orbits of terrestrial satellites are influenced greatly by Earth's equatorial bulge, termed the J2 perturbation.
 J2 refers to the term a particular series expansion describing a primary body's gravitational potential~\cite{Chao2018-ho}.
 The basis functions for this expansion are called spherical harmonics.
 Mars' gravitational potential can similarly be described using spherical harmonic expansion.
 The gravitational potential $U$, is given in spherical coordinates $r,\lambda,\phi$: radial distance, longitude, and latitude respectively, and is described by~\cite{Chao2018-ho}

 where $R_M$ is Mars' equatorial radius, $C_{lm},S_{lm}$ are coefficients, and $P_{lm}$ are Legendre polynomials.
 The perturbation due to the gravitational anomaly is given by

 where the nominal Keplerian gravitation term has been subtracted to leave only the perturbing acceleration.
-In this note, the coefficients from the GMM2B model presented in Ref.~\cite{Lemoine2001} are used up to a fifth order, the rationale for which is discussed in Ref.~\cite{Halverson2025}.
+In this note, the coefficients from the GMM2B model presented in Ref.~\cite{Lemoine2001} are used up to a fifth order.
+This is consistent with the modeling choice used in Ref.~\cite{Halverson2025}, where it was shown that higher-order terms beyond fifth order result in a negligible change in the resulting gravitational acceleration.

 The East-West (i.e., `along-track') gravitational anomaly perturbations experienced by an areostationary satellite are heavily dependent on longitude.
 There exist two longitudes that are stable equilibria for East-West motion; $17.92^\circ$ West and $167.83^\circ$ East~\cite{Alvarellos2009-hc}.
 These longitudes---denoted ``stable longitudes''---provide attractive targets for areostationary missions, since they not only experience small perturbations in one principle axis, but they also experience a restoring force when deviating from the nominal longitude.